mrc-ide/wodin/README.md

 ## Development

+This codebase has been tested with Node version 16.4.2.
+If you have recently changed node version, you may see Node Sass binding errors - running `npm rebuild node-sass --prefix=app/static` should fix this issue.

 ### Front end

 Front-end source can be found under `app/static/src`.
 The front end can be built by running `npm run build` from